bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 values, then perform autodetection (explained elsewhere).
 Otherwise, keep the current value.
 This will be made clear later on.

-Lastly, there\'s a macro function, **MODULE\_PARM\_DESC()**, that is used to document arguments that the module can take.
-It takes two
-parameters: a variable name and a free form string describing that variable.
+Lastly, there\'s a macro function, **MODULE_PARM_DESC()**, that is used to document arguments that the module can take.
+It takes two parameters: a variable name and a free form string describing that variable.

-::: {.org-src-container}
+::: org-src-container
 ``` {.src .src-c}
 /*
  *  hello-5.c - Demonstrates command line argument passing to a module.